bpython/curtsies/docs/Input.rst

 Since it's iterable, ``next()`` can be used to wait for a single event.
-:py:meth:`~curtsies.Input.send` works like ``next()`` but takes a timeout in seconds, which if reached will cause None to be returned signalling that no keypress or other event occured within the timeout.
+:py:meth:`~curtsies.Input.send` works like ``next()`` but takes a timeout in seconds, which if reached will cause None to be returned signalling that no keypress or other event occurred within the timeout.

 Key events are unicode strings, but sometimes event objects (see :class:`~curtsies.events.Event`) are returned instead.